 insects as bees and wasps.
-Fire ants are found in the southeastern and south central United States, especially along the Gulf Coast.
+Fire ants are found in the southeastern and south-central United States, especially along the Gulf Coast.
 They tend to attack and

-A fire ant attaches itself to a person by biting with its jaws, then pivoting its head and stinging from its abdomen in a circular pattern at
+A fire ant attaches itself to a person by biting with its jaws.
+Then, pivoting its head, it stings from its belly in a circular pattern at

 blister in 6 to 24 hours and lasts for up to 10 days.

 bite site that dies and leaves a scar or bump.